datacarpentry/semester-biology/materials/functions-R.md

 > Do [Writing Functions]({{ site.baseurl }}/exercises/Functions-writing-functions-R)

+* Treat functions like a black box
+  * *Draw a box on board showing inputs->function->outputs*
+  * The only things the function knows about are the inputs we pass it
+  * The only thing the program knows about the function is the output it produces

 * Walk through function execution (using debugger)
     * Call function
 	* Assign 0.8 to length, 1.6 to width, and 2.0 to height inside function